Dozens killed as landslides bury villages in Afghanistan and Pakistan

 Most of the casualties occurred in Afghanistan, where at least 107 have been killed and 65 are reported injured, said Omar Mohammadi, a spokesman for the Afghanistan National Disaster Management Authority.

-Mohamaddi said that most of the victims were women and children, and that deaths were reported in the provinces of eastern Nuristan, northern Parwan, Sar-e-Pul, and eastern Wardak.
+Mohamaddi said that most of the victims were women and children, and that deaths were reported in the provinces of eastern Nuristan, northern Parwan, Sar-e-Pul, Badakhshan and eastern Wardak.

 At least 50 were killed in the Barg-e-Matal district of Nuristan province -- to the north of Kabul -- where unrelenting snow has buried villages and closed roads to rescue workers.